alt3/cakephp-swagger/README.md

 Definitions contain information required by:

- - swagger-php to know which files and folders to parse for annotations
+ - swagger-php so it knows which files and folders to parse for annotations
- - this plugin to serve the resulting json for usage by the UI
+ - this plugin so it can serve the results as json so it can be used by the UI

-Ccakephp-swagger supports multiple swagger definitions so define as many as you need.
+Cakephp-swagger supports multiple definitions so define as many as you need.

 ```php